pages-themes/cayman/README.md

 [Rouge](http://rouge.jneen.net/) is the default highlighter in Jekyll 3.
 This theme includes the `github` stylesheet from Rouge.

 To switch syntax highlighting colors to say `monokai`, install the `rouge` gem and run the following on the command line.
-Then replace `rouge-githum` with `rouge-monkai` in `/assets/cayman.scss`

 ```
 mkdir _scss
 rougify style monokai > _scss/rouge-monokai.scss
 ```

+Then replace `rouge-github` with `rouge-monokai` in `/assets/styles.scss`

+Other pygments highlighter themes should work as well.

 ### License